Danielle Bennett

 Danielle Bennett is a Canadian author.
 Her most prominent work is the 2008 fantasy novel Havemercy, co-written with Jaida Jones.
 Bennett is from Victoria, British Columbia and attended Vic High (graduated 2004) and Camosun College.
 She met Jones in a LiveJournal thread and the two started writing a novel together.
 The resulting novel, Havermercy was picked up Random House for an advance of $30,000 and published in 2008.

-In March 2019, Jones and Bennett announced they had sold another book, Master of One, which is a young adult (YA) fantasy forthcoming from HarperTeen in Fall 2020.
+In March 2019, Jones and Bennett announced they had sold another book, Master of One, which is a young adult (YA) fantasy.
+Master of One was published by HarperTeen in 2020.